geoffreyp/geoffreyp.github.io/index.md

 excerpt: "About Me..."
 ---

 I am a [Phd Student](/research/) in computer science at the Lille University ([Cristal](https://www.cristal.univ-lille.fr/?rubrique27&eid=47) / [Inria](https://www.inria.fr/equipes/bonus)).
-My work is focused on multiobjective optimization and more particularly on the decomposition of large scale multiobjectif problems.
+My work is focused on multiobjective optimization and more particularly on the decomposition of large scale multiobjective problems.

 ## Current Interests and Projects: